kevinmcdermott062/812Final_Assignment/README.md

 Peiwen Li <peiwen.li@queensu.ca>

-Don't know the name or our other group member??
+Don't know the name of our other group member ??

+## Project Proposals

 Project Goal: Project addresses an interesting biological question.